andre-ye/uni/docs/phil/phil-401c/lecture.md

 - How many levels high of common knowledge do we need to go?
 No more than the number of strategies in the game.
 - Iterated domination of weakly dominated strategies - what to do?
 - What if rationality is not common knowledge?
 What can happen when we believe the other person isn't rational? etc. etc.
+- When players have incorrect or misperceived beliefs, we can choose out of equilibria.